Stephie01/Time-Series-Analysis---Predicting-Microsoft-Stock-Prices-/README.md

 * ```Insights and Interpretability:``` The project's success also lies in the generation of meaningful insights and interpretations regarding the factors influencing

 * ```Microsoft's stock prices.```` The ability to identify key patterns and relationships can contribute to a better understanding of the stock market dynamics and aid decision-making processes.

+# Results

+# Conclusion

+The following were the key findings from the project:

+* The ```LSTM``` model performed better than the other models with a Mean Absolute Error of ```5.898```.
+The model was then used to forecast the stock prices for the next 2 years.
+The forecasted prices were used to optimize trading strategies using the Moving Averages Bouncing strategy.
+The project also involved the extraction of meaningful insights from the explaratory analysis.
+The insights include the following:

+* The stock price of Microsoft has been increasing over the years.

+* The average prices are concentarted between ```23.0``` and ```50.``` Investors can buy the stock at a lower price and sell it at a higher prices between this price ranges for long term investment.

+# Limitations

+* The dataset used for this project was limited to the Microsoft stock prices from 2010 to 2023.
+This limited the scope of the analysis to the Microsoft stock prices only.
+The analysis could have been more comprehensive if it included other companies in the same industry.

+# Recommendations

+* Consider incorporating advanced deep learning models as (```NLP```) that can provide insights from company financials, industry trends, news events, and market sentiment to make well-informed investment decisions.
+This factors change over time even at daily basis that will affect stationarity  within the data.

+* Regularly Monitor and Update Models: The stock market is dynamic, and market conditions can change rapidly.
+Continuously monitor the performance of our model and update with new data to ensure  effectiveness and relevance.
+Regularly reevaluate and refining strategies based on market conditions and new information.

+* Implement mitigation measures for short term investment to help avoid losses due to volatility and market fluctuations.
+This can be achieved by using the Moving Averages Bouncing strategy to optimize trading strategies.

+* For long term investment the fb prophet model is the best model to use because it has the lowest RMSE value of ```71.1654```.
+This model can be used to predict the stock prices for the next 2 years.
+The forecasted prices can be used to optimize trading strategies using the Moving Averages Bouncing strategy.

+# Project Dependancies
+* IDE - Google Colab/vscode/sublime text
+* Python Libraries - Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn, fbprophet, statsmodels, tensorflow, pmdarima, plotly

+# Collaborators

+* Marwa Osman - marwaosman9975@gmail.com
+* Victoria Nabea - nabeamvictoria@gmail.com
+* Kennedy Juma - kenjuma96@gmail.com
+* Grace Nekesa - gracenekesa87@gmail.com
+* Paul Machau - ndungupaul16@gmail.com
+* Josiah Okumu - josiahopenji@gmail.com
+* Mugangasia Bravin - bravinmugangasia@gmail.com